bmoneill/enigma/README.md

 ## Bombe

 This is a program based on the machine used to crack Enigma during World War II.
-`bombe` takes in 3 arguments: the crib, the index where the crib should be in the ciphertext, and the ciphertext.
+`bombe` must take at least 3 arguments: the crib, the index where the crib should be in the ciphertext, and the ciphertext.
 The crib is a piece of known plaintext.
 For example, during the war, it was common for the Germans to begin their messages with weather reports, so the German for "weather report" could be used to crack the message and get the